 This blood test measures the level of ferritin in the body, which is a blood cell protein that stores iron.
 Low levels of ferritin indicate an iron deficiency, which causes anemia, a reduction in the number of red blood cells.
 High levels of serum ferritin can indicate liver disease, inflammation, chronic infection, autoimmune diseases, and some types of cancer.
 Similar to CRP, serum ferritin also increases or decreases according to inflammation, making it helpful in detecting chronic diseases.

 This test is excellent for detecting inflammation and looks at overall inflammation and oxidative stress.
 This measures the variation in size of the red blood cells that make up the total red blood cells.
 Red blood cells start out quite large, but then decrease in width as they mature.
 This is a more optimal size for the red blood cells to deliver oxygen and nutrients to the cells.
 An elevated RDW can be associated with many diseases including cardiovascular events and macrocytic anemia.

+As you can see, if you get these blood tests it will help you detect if your body has inflammation.
 Inflammation is a signal that your body is giving you.
 Acute inflammation is a good thing as your body is healing and protecting itself.
 However, chronic inflammation can linger in the body for long periods of time and this is detrimental to your health.
 Chronic inflammation is associated with pretty much all diseases.
 The best blood tests to do to check your inflammation are Fasting Insulin, Hemoglobin A1C, C-Reactive Protein, Serum Ferritin, and Red Blood Cell Width.
 These tests will give you insight as to what is happening in your body and what might be in store for you down the road.
 For this reason, it is very important to monitor these.